 The new look in floral arrangements: wilder, seasonal, local

-This 2017 photo provided by Chronicle Books shows Erin Benzakein's book, "Floret Farm's Cut Flower Garden," and is surrounded by tulips, one of the first bloomers each spring, in San Francisco, Calif.
+This 2015 photo provided by Chronicle Books shows an overview of Erin Benzakein's Floret Farms in full bloom in Mount Vernon, Wash.
+The photo is featured in Benzakein's book, "Floret Farm's Cut Flower Garden."

 Comments